Historical Markers in

 Today, Randolph County is known for its stunning natural beauty and outdoor recreational opportunities.
 The county is home to parts of the Monongahela National Forest, providing abundant opportunities for hiking, camping, fishing, and hunting.
 The town of Elkins, which serves as the county seat, has a vibrant arts and culture scene and is home to Davis & Elkins College.
 Randolph County continues to evolve and thrive, maintaining a balance between preserving its history and embracing new opportunities for growth.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Randolph County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Randolph County, West Virginia.

 • 1787: Randolph County, WV is established on October 16th as part of Virginia.